Shei-Bi/gltf-Supercell-IO2/README.md

 What is currently supported
 ------------
-Currently, basic file import and mesh import are supported
+Currently, basic file import, mesh import and animations are supported
-TODO: Animations and shaders import
+TODO: Shaders import